bbc/tams/docs/appnotes/0008-timestamps-in-TAMS.md

 ## Content

-### Timestamps
+### Timestamps in the API

 A timerange is associated with each media segment written, in the body of the POST request to register the segment.
-See the API documentation for [FlowSegments](https://bbc.github.io/tams/5.0/index.html#/operations/POST_flows-flowId-segments) for more details.
+See the API documentation for [Flow Segments](https://bbc.github.io/tams/5.0/index.html#/operations/POST_flows-flowId-segments) for more details.

+The Flow `timerange` property provided in Flow GET responses is calculated from the available Flow Segments in the store.
+See the API documentation for [Flow core](https://bbc.github.io/tams/5.0/index.html#/schemas/flow-core).

+The Flow Segment has `ts_offset` and `last_duration` properties which use the Timestamp type.
+See the API documentation for [Flow Segment](https://bbc.github.io/tams/5.1/index.html#/schemas/flow-segment).

+The Flow and Flow Segments can be filtered using a `timerange` query parameter.
+See the API documentation for [Flow details](https://bbc.github.io/tams/5.1/index.html#/operations/GET_flows-flowId) and [listing Flow Segments](https://bbc.github.io/tams/5.1/index.html#/operations/GET_flows-flowId-segments).

 ### Resolution